-The Bonnet Creek Resort is an enclave with four hotels (soon to be five), surrounded by Disney World but not on Disney property.
+The Bonnet Creek Resort is an enclave with five hotels, surrounded by Disney World but not on Disney property.

-Because of this, I’m starting to cover these two hotels.
-I stayed in both in the spring of 2019, and my review of the Hilton Orlando Bonnet Creek begins here, and my review of the Waldorf Astoria begins on this page.
+Because of this, I cover these two hotels.
+I stayed in both in the spring, and my review of the Hilton Orlando Bonnet Creek begins here, and my review of the Waldorf Astoria begins on this page.

 The best features of the Waldorf Astoria Orlando are its high level of guest services, large rooms, dining, reasonably central location especially close to Epcot and Disney’s Hollywood Studios, and the broad range of strong amenities it offers.

 Weaknesses include the un-divided baths, absence of balconies, a fairly pedestrian pool complex, and park transportation–its buses have too many stops, and run too infrequently.

 My full review of the Waldorf Astoria Orlando has four pages:

 - The overview of the Waldorf Astoria Orlando you are reading now

 - A photo tour of a standard two queen room at the Waldorf Astoria Orlando